-Singing Over the Bones Creative RetreatsTransformative ‘Singing Over the Bones’ creative retreats for women writers and artists take place on Ireland’s wild and beautiful western coastline.
+Singing Over the Bones Creative RetreatsTransformative ‘Singing Over the Bones’ creative retreats for women writers and artists take place on the wild and beautiful western coastlines of Ireland and Wales.
 Find more information here.

 JournalPlease visit and subscribe to my blog, Singing Over the Bones, where you’ll find articles on psychology, place and belonging, myth and story, and all the ways in which women can participate in the remaking of the world.
 (Image: ‘Night Woman/Crone Tree’ by Carolyn Hillyer)